Biochemistry at Messiah College

 Research opportunities and hands-on learning

 As a biochemistry major, you’ll delve into exciting credit-bearing research opportunities, with Messiah College faculty and at nearby Penn State College of Medicine in your sophomore, junior and senior years.
-You can utilize the College’s extensive collection of computer tutorials of biomolecular structures or work as a lab assistant, tutor or supplementary instruction leader in the department.
+You can also work as a lab assistant, tutor or supplementary instruction leader in the department.

 When you graduate, you’ll be well prepared to continue your education in graduate school, medical school, an allied health field, or immediately enter a profession in teaching.